-To achieve the qualification, you MUST be (a) internally assessed by your tutor as Proficient in all seven learning outcomes; and (b) assessed as Proficient (by CPCAB) in the external assessment.
+To achieve the qualification, you MUST be internally assessed by your tutor as Proficient in all seven learning outcomes.

 This qualification is eligible for fully in-person, blended or online delivery.

 3. Internal Assessment

 Art students keep a portfolio of their coursework which they use to show other people what they, as artists, have learnt.
 In a similar way you need to keep a portfolio of your coursework, which you can use to show your tutor what you have learnt.
 Keeping a portfolio of your coursework will not only provide your tutor with evidence of your learning, but also really help you with the learning process itself.